Variable Annuity Fraud Attorney

 How do I know if my variable annuity was an unsuitable investment?

-A variable annuity may have been unsuitable if you needed access to your money within the surrender period, were close to or in retirement when you needed stable income, had the annuity placed in a tax-deferred account like an IRA (which already has tax advantages), or were not informed about the full fee structure.
-We can review your account documents during a free consultation to assess whether suitability violations occurred.
+A variable annuity may have been unsuitable if you needed access to your money within the surrender period, were close to or in retirement when you needed stable income, had the annuity placed in a tax-deferred account like an IRA without a clear non-tax justification, or were not informed about the full fee structure.
+We can review your account documents during a free consultation to assess whether suitability or best-interest violations occurred.

-What is the statute of limitations for variable annuity fraud claims?
+What time limits apply to variable annuity fraud claims?

 Can I pursue a claim if I signed documents acknowledging the risks?